How to Make a Banking App like Monzo or Revolut

 # 4: Behavioral Analysis

 You might have noticed that sometimes you get a notification from an app saying “Suspicious activity has been noticed” or something similar.
-That’s all because you did an action that has never been done before while you’ve been using an app.
+That’s all because you did an action that has never been done before while you’ve been using a mobile app.

 You may see some similarities between this description and device fingerprinting, but while device fingerprinting tracks the device itself, behavioral analysis is aimed at your actions.